 So the recognition of the National Assembly by King Louis and him agreeing to their demands was a victory for the entire Third Estate.

 In 1791, the National Assembly completed the draft of the constitution.
 As per the new constitution, France became a constitutional monarchy with the King, or the Executive, having to share power with the legislature and the Judiciary.

 Only men who were older than 25 years and who paid taxes were allowed to vote.
 The constitution commenced with the Declaration of the Rights of Man.

 It stated that the right to life, to freedom of speech, to freedom of opinion and to equality before the law were intrinsic to all human beings.

-go to site Visual symbols were used to share the message to the uneducated and illiterate people:
+Visual symbols were used to share the message to the uneducated and illiterate people:

 - The broken chains stood for freedom